bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] No usage of component scanning using the @Component annotation except for the definition of controllers using @Controller
 - [ ] No usage of JavaConfig
 - [ ] Mandatory dependencies are injected via the constructor and not setters (@Required is deprecated)
-- [ ] Dependencies must be injected in configuration file or using @Resource
+- [ ] Dependencies must be injected in the configuration files or using @Resource
 - [ ] No usage of both @Resource and XML-based injection for the same property in a bean
 - [ ] No usage of  @Autowired as it injects by type and does not work with ServiceLayerTest
 - [ ] Overriding of beans is based on aliases not bean ids whereever possible